bertofurth/Seagate-Central-Tips/README.md

-That being said, if you are merely connecting to your own Seagate Central over your own trusted local network then it is possible to modify the configuration of your ssh client so that it allows the use of the "ssh-rsa" algorithm. this can be done by adding one of the following sets of configuration lines to your ~/.ssh/config file.
+That being said, if you are merely connecting to your own Seagate Central over your own trusted local network then it is possible to modify the configuration of your ssh client so that it allows the use of the "ssh-rsa" algorithm.
+This can be done by adding one of the following sets of configuration lines to your ~/.ssh/config file.
 Make sure to adjust the IP addresses used in the examples below to match your local network.
 You may need to create this ~/.ssh/config file if it does not already exist.